Skip to main content

 Requirements are set out in CSIRO Standard for the Hygienic Production of Pet Meat: PISC Technical Report 88.

-Animal food vans must be clean at the beginning of each day.
+Animal food vans and animal food field harvester vans must be clean at the start of each day or shift.

 Wild animal carcasses need to be protected from contamination and deterioration to maintain standards of hygiene during transport and all other times before arrival at deports or processing facilities.